qingli411/gotmwork/README.md

 - Matlab script to convert Argo profile data from MAT to netCDF.

   `argo_mat2nc.m`

 - Script to postprocess a single run, used by `case_run`.

   `case_postproc.sh`

 - Script to set the namelist according to the turbulent methods.

   `case_turbmethod.sh`

+Note: The script `install_python_tools.sh` downloads and sets up some other Python tools for GOTM from Github.
+A particularly useful one is `editscenario`, which is used in `init_namelist` to initialize the namelist.

 ## ./namelist/